 Creating evergreen content is essential to a sustainable long-term strategy.
 Evergreen content recirculation refers to reusing available content over and over for an extended period of time instead of a “timely” piece of content with a limited lifespan.
 For example, a news piece about a hurricane bludgeoning the east coast would not be evergreen.
-However, the science of earthquakes is unlikely to change over time, so an explainer video about how hurricanes form could be useful for years to come.
+However, the science of storms is unlikely to change over time, so an explainer video about how hurricanes form could be useful for years to come.
 You can use the explainer to supplement ongoing hurricane stories.

 Evergreen content creation opportunities

-- Holiday content: This can go in many different directions, but most publications have content surrounding specific holidays.
+- Holiday content: This can go in so many different directions, but most publications have content surrounding specific holidays.
 Recipe content, traditions, historical pieces, movie and music highlights, and local lore may be the right places to start, depending on your outlet.

 Example: Why do we hang Christmas stockings?

 - Audience favorites: Spend time learning what your audience loves.
 Are they into ghost stories and creepy content?
 Do they like travel-specific content?
-Specific celebrities?
+Celebrities?
 Maybe they’re political and engage with issue explainers or graphics.
 You’re going to want to keep track of stories that you can resurface from time to time for that niche.
 You’ll also want to be on the lookout for evergreen content that you can create to keep your pool of content growing.

 How to start building your evergreen database